 /Q — TONE

-The opposite.
-The volunteer arrives knowing the family's name, prior conversations, and what matters to them.
-Cold-call evangelism is what feels impersonal — the platform makes ministry visits feel like the third visit to a friend.
+The opposite — the volunteer arrives knowing the family's name, prior conversations, and what matters to them.
+Cold-call evangelism is what feels impersonal, and the platform makes ministry visits feel like the third visit to a friend.

 /Q — PRIVACY

-Role-based access.
-Volunteer teams see only the households they're assigned.
-Prayer team sees prayer requests.
-Outreach pastor sees the program-wide view.
+Role-based access — volunteer teams see only the households they're assigned, the prayer team sees prayer requests, and the outreach pastor sees the program-wide view.
 Sensitive notes can be flagged pastor-only.

 /Q — PRICING